quasarframework/quasar/docs/src/pages/quasar-cli-webpack/linter.md

 ```

 ## Disabling Linter
-In order for you to disable ESLint later, all you need to do is comment out (or remove) the following code from `/quasar.config.js`:
+In order for you to disable ESLint later, all you need to do is comment out (or remove) the following code from the `/quasar.config` file:

 ```js
 build: {